Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/08-workload.md

 [Legacy .NET Application](../Apps/eshopLegacyApp/Getting-Started.md)

    The Legacy .NET (.NET 4.7) Application also walks you through setting up GMSA for your cluster, but the application is ecommerce focused with a shopping webpage UI and backend SQL database for storing product information.
-As a full .NET project as opposed to the simple application, it also demonstrates how to turn on Windows Integrated through the Web.config for .NET.
+As a full .NET project as opposed to the simple application, it also demonstrates how to turn on Windows Integrated Authentication through the Web.config for .NET.

    **If you have a legacy .NET application you're looking to deploy onto AKS, try deploying this application.**